ggoni/computer_vision-udd/README.md

 ## License

-This project is part of the Computer Vision course at Universidad del Desarrollo (UDD).
+This project is part of the 2025 version of the Computer Vision class, in the _Inteligencia Artificial para la Transformación Empresarial_ program at Universidad del Desarrollo (UDD), Chile.

-**Educational Use License**: This project is intended for educational purposes.
+**Educational Use License**: This project is intended for **educational purposes only**.
 Students and educators are free to use, modify, and learn from this codebase.
 Commercial use requires permission from the course instructors.

 ## Acknowledgments

 - **Hugging Face**: For providing the YOLO model and transformers library
-- **FastAPI Team**: For the excellent async web framework
+- **FastAPI Team**: For the async web framework
 - **React Team**: For the component-based UI library
 - **Universidad del Desarrollo**: For supporting this educational project